Ja'Marr Chase Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Chase's 266 receiving yards in his one career matchup against the Chiefs are 178.5 more than his over/under for Sunday's game.
+- Chase totaled 266 receiving yards in his only career matchup against the Chiefs, 180.5 more than his over/under in Sunday's game.

-- This week Chase will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).

 - The Chiefs have surrendered 27 touchdowns through the air (1.6 per game).
-They are 16th in the NFL in that category.
+They are 16th in the league in that category.

 Recent Performances